 This article is free.
 Sign up with a Trail Runner Membership, now just $2 a month for a limited time, and you get unlimited access to thousands of stories and articles by world-class authors on trailrunnermag.com plus a print subscription to Trail Runner and our annual coffee-table edition of DIRT.
 Please join the Trail Runner team today.

-A: Nausea.
+Nausea.
 Cramping.
 Gas.
 Bloating.
 Diarrhea.
 Runners are often left guessing the causes of their stomach woes, which can lead down a rabbit hole of nutrient deficiencies, under eating and underperforming.
 Knowing and weighing out the possibilities can help pinpoint the cause without making things more complicated.
-Here are some frequent culprits of training tummy troubles.
+Here are some frequent culprits of stomach problems on trail runs.

 #1) Eating too close to runs: When we run, the blood is diverted away from our digestive system, making it more difficult to digest food that is in our system.
 What and when you eat before a run can contribute to an upset stomach.
 Consider moving out the food you consume one to three hours before your run and keeping the fat and fiber content low and prioritizing simple carbohydrates.

 #2) Supplements: Do you take a magnesium supplement for those leg cramps at night?
 Maybe you got a new multivitamin to help fill in some nutrition gaps in your diet?
 Supplements can add unknowns to the nutrition equation, and have unintended consequences when taken in too large of amounts or in the wrong form.
 The supplement industry is not regulated well by the FDA, making them prone to having added ingredients that are not listed on the label.
 Always use caution and research your supplements before taking anything new.